SpezialK-dev/discord-webhook-spammer/README.md

-# discord-webhook-shitter
+# discord-webhook-Spammer
 spamms discord webhooks writen in python.
-How to use webhookshitter by SpezialK#4807 required python version 3.9+ I think older 3 version should work aswell but didn´t test them
+How to use webhookspammer by SpezialK#4807 required python version 3.9+ I think older 3 version should work aswell but didn´t test them
 1. run: 'pip install discord-webhook' in console
 2. run the python document webhookshitter.py